react-static/react-static/examples/netlifycms/README.md

 # React-Static - Netlify CMS Example

-React-Static Basic template with added configuration for blog post deployment via Netlify CMS and GitHub.
+React-Static Basic template with added configuration for use with Netlify CMS and GitHub.

 To get started, run react-static create and use the netlifycms template.